elf4j/elf4j-api/README.md

 ### Message arguments

 Anytime a `Supplier` instance comes in where any `Object` message argument is expected, then the result of the Supplier#get method should be used instead of the `Supplier` itself.
 This makes it possible to mix `Supplier` type arguments with those of other `Object` types.
-E.g. using the convenience method Logger#arg to provide lambdas, we can mix message arguments like this:
+E.g. using the convenience method MessageArguments#arg to provide lambdas, we can mix message arguments like this:

 ```
 logger.log("mixing arguments {} and {}", "a regular Object arg1", arg(() -> "a Supplier<?> arg2"));